 How to get your ID card

-- Bring photo ID (such as a driver’s license or passport).
+- Bring a government issue photo ID to pick up your college ID (such as a driver's license or passport)

 Renewing your ID card quarterly